 A friend of Go Dairy Free, Amy B., trialed Mi-Del Sandwich Cookies, and has the following quick review to share.
+These cookies also come in Vanilla, but Amy and her daughter tried the classic Chocolate variety.

 One thing that most of us loved as children is Oreos and a cold glass of milk.
 We would split apart the cookie, and lick off the creamy frosty vanilla filling.
 Then it was time to dunk the chocolate cookie part in the milk until it’s soft and squishy (hoping that chunks fall off into the milk so we can drink it).